-- a.
-Cease operations and assure the preservation of the area in which the discovery was made; - b.
-Notify the Planning Director in writing, within three days of the discovery; - c.Obtain the services of a paleontological consultant or professional geologist who shall assess the find and provide a report that assesses the resources and sets forth recommendations on the proper disposition of the site;

-Conditions for Coastal PD Case No. PL21-0007 Permittee: Mr. and Mrs. Holzmann Date of Public Hearing: September 23, 2021 d.Obtain the Planning Director's written concurrence with the recommended disposition of the site before resuming development; and e.Implement the agreed upon recommendations.
+- a.Cease operations and assure the preservation of the area in which the discovery was made: - b.
+Notify the Planning Director in writing, within three days of the discovery; - c.Obtain the services of a paleontological consultant or professional geologist who shall assess the find and provide a report that assesses the resources and sets forth recommendations on the proper disposition of the site; - d.Obtain the Planning Director's written concurrence with the recommended disposition of the site before resuming development; and - e.Implement the agreed upon recommendations.